For Desktop Metal Inc. [DM], Analyst sees a rise to $2.80. What next?

 Desktop Metal will host a conference call on the same day at 4:30 p.m.
 ET to discuss the results.
 Participants may access the call at 1-888-999-5318, international callers may use 1-848-280-6460, and request to join the Desktop Metal financial results conference call.
 A simultaneous webcast of the conference call and the accompanying summary presentation may be accessed online at the Events & Presentations section of https://ir.desktopmetal.com.
 A replay will be available shortly after the conclusion of the conference call at the same website.

-The stocks have a year to date performance of -49.09 percent and weekly performance of 3.28 percent.
-The stock has been moved at -38.39 percent over the last six months.
-The stock has performed -17.92 percent around the most recent 30 days and changed -3.45 percent over the most recent 3-months.
+The results of the trading session contributed to over 4633371 shares changing hands.
+Over the past one week, the price volatility of Desktop Metal Inc. stands at 7.40% while the volatility over the past one month is 7.42%.

-If compared to the average trading volume of 4.87M shares, DM reached to a volume of 5728686 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for DM stock reached $769.52 million, with 313.56 million shares outstanding and 270.65 million shares in the current float.
+Compared to the average trading volume of 4.58M shares, DM reached a trading volume of 4633371 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DM shares is $3.76 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DM stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.